 A purpose and need statement is required for all NEPA environmental documents prepared for ADOT review.
-CEQ regulations require an EIS to "briefly specify the underlying purpose and need to which the agency is responding in proposing the alternatives including the proposed action" (40 CFR 1502.13).
-For an EA, the regulations require a "brief discussion of the need for the proposal" (40 CFR 1508.9b).
+An environmental document should briefly specify the underlying purpose and need to which the agency is responding in proposing the alternatives including the proposed action (42 U.S.C.
+4332).
+For an EA, there should be a brief discussion of the need for the proposal.

-The 23 USC 139 Efficient Environmental Review Process requires that all highway projects, along with transit and multimodal projects for which an EIS is prepared, follow a specified environmental review process.
-For a purpose and need statement in an EIS, 23 USC 139 states that the following objectives can be included:
+The 23 U.S.C.
+139 Efficient Environmental Review Process requires that all highway projects, along with transit and multimodal projects for which an EIS is prepared, follow a specified environmental review process.
+For a purpose and need statement in an EIS, 23 U.S.C.
+139 states that the following objectives can be included: